borkdude/immutable-webapp/doc/presentation.md

 ---
 # Clojure crash course

-In the REPL I will cover the following basics:
+In the REPL we will cover the following basics:

 * Clojure basics and special forms
     - if